There seems to have been a community of Conventual Franciscans in Venice by

 desire to be buried in his hometown weren't observed.

-Titian’s Assumption over the main altar dominates the
+Titian’s Assumption over the main altar in its enormous limestone

 della Lattuga (now demolished) may partially explain how such a prestigious commission went